telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 position: 4
 ---

-# Custom Functions (“primitives”)
+# Custom Functions

-You can make your own JavaScript functions available in formulas by calling the `kendo.spreadsheet.defineFunction(name, func)`.
+In formulas, you can create your own custom JavaScript functions ("primitives") by calling the `kendo.spreadsheet.defineFunction(name, func)`.
 The first argument (`string`) is the name for your function in formulas (case-insensitive), and the second one is a JavaScript function (the implementation).

 ## Primitives

 ### Synchronous Primitives

-The example below demonstrates how to define a function that calculates the distance between two points.
+The following example demonstrates how to define a function that calculates the distance between two points.

 ###### Example